List of You characters: Love Quinn

 Love and Joe will have to adjust to the life of parents.
 Love along with Joe meets Sherry Conrad in a cafeteria.
 Love and Joe go to Sherry's party.
-Love listens as Sherry and her friends talk bad about her and then gets to know more about Natalie Engler (Michaela McManus), her neighbor; which makes Love decide to open her bakery.
+Love listens as Sherry and her friends gossip about her and then gets to know more about Natalie Engler (Michaela McManus), her neighbor, which makes Love decide to open her bakery.
 Love discovers Joe's box where she keeps belongings from her obsessions, there she finds something from Natalie discovering that she is Joe's new obsession.
-She calls Natalie to see her bakery location; and in a moment of jealousy, Love kills Natalie.
+She calls Natalie to see her bakery location, and in a moment of jealousy, Love kills Natalie.
 She asks Joe to help her cover up the death of her neighbor.
 Love meets Theo who flirts with her.
 Later, Love and Joe tell the bakery about Natalie, and they put Joe's vault in the basement.
 Love discovers that Theo is the son of her neighbor, Matthew Engler and therefore Natalie's stepson.

 Theo flirts with Love again at her bakery, but she rebuffs his advances.
-Later, Henry contracts measles.
-Love and Joe decide to frame Matthew.
-Although they fail.
+Henry contracts measles.
+Love and Joe decide to frame Matthew, but they fail.
 While Henry recovers, Joe and Love decide not to frame Matthew.
-The next day, Gil, a neighbor, reveals to Love that Henry contracted measles from his twin daughters and that he and his wife are both anti-vaccination.
+The next day, Gil, a neighbor, reveals to Love that Henry contracted measles from his twin daughters and he and his wife are both anti-vaccination.
 As Gil leaves, Love beats him unconscious.
 Love and Joe lock Gil in the vault in the basement of the bakery.
-Love enlists the Quinns' enforcer to investigate Gil's life and discovers that his son is a sexual predator; they confront Gil and he is disgusted causing him to commit suicide.
+Love enlists the Quinns' enforcer to investigate Gil's life and discovers that his son is a sexual predator.
+They confront Gil and he is disgusted, causing him to commit suicide.
 Joe and Love decide to frame Gil for Natalie's death.
-Theo kisses Love after a heart-to-heart with each other at the bakery.
+Theo kisses Love after a heart-to-heart moment with each other at the bakery.

 Theo calls Love from the police station about an incident.
 Theo then invites Love to ride a scooter with him and they end up having sex.
 Dottie gives Love advice.
 Love buys a pregnancy test and messages Forty as if he were a living person, confessing that she might be pregnant with Theo's baby.
 Love attends an event for Dottie, where she is taken out of her pregnancy scare.
-She hallucinates Forty, causing her to have an epiphany about her life.
+She hallucinates Forty, making her have an epiphany about her life.
 Theo warns Love that Matthew is spying on everyone at Madre Linda.
 She decides to keep Theo around to get more information from Matthew.
 Love unsuccessfully tries to spice things up with Joe, which leads to her having rebound sex with Theo.
 At a fundraiser, Love meets Marienne Bellamy.
 Sherry tells Love that she and Cary (Travis Van Winkle) are very attracted to her and Joe and that they should try to take her relationship to another level.
 Dottie is cut out of her family's life by Love because of her carelessness with Henry.
 Love discusses Sherry's proposal with Joe.